zenbitETH/startupchain/docs/general/dashboard-auth-ens-plan.md

 gertsio
 Use it as the and make guid how to handle it with git hub issues / project instead of linear for simplicity, or you think linear still a better choice for a small team?
+AI: I agree GitHub Projects + Issues is lighter for us now—I'll keep the structure GitHub-native and only mention Linear if we ever need personal tracking.

 ---

 ## 1. Why This Exists Now
 - New Foundry artifacts (`script/StartupChain.s.sol`, viem client, `/api/ens/register`) give us end-to-end contract writes without relying on Postgres mirrors.
 gertsio: Why do I need viem for and what the difference between viem and wagmi, how and why they needed and what i should know about them?
+AI: Viem is the lower-level RPC toolkit (server-safe clients, typed ABI helpers) and Wagmi wraps it for React hooks.
+We need Viem in server actions/routes, Wagmi only in client components.
+Knowing both lets us reuse ABI/contract configs everywhere.

 - Auth has drifted: Privy should be the single session authority again, RainbowKit/RPC is additive.
 gertsio: Yeah, only privy with hooks to use it in our own UI.
 No privy templates and UI's control is ours!
+AI: Noted—we stick to Privy hooks plus custom shadCN UI, remove any prefab Privy components.

 - The dashboard must surface on-chain company data immediately after registration.
 We can read directly from the contract and skip DB reads unless we later need analytics or complex filters.
 gertsio: Correct.
 I think we should nuke DBs to keep the bundle small.
 By the way should add to backlog, I should work on codebase and its architecture, also a lot of unused or weird stuff there
+AI: I'll note a housekeeping backlog item to audit/remove unused code + DB remnants; keeping the bundle lean aligns with the contract-first plan.

 ---